tonym128/ttech/_posts/2019-12-15-making-a-badge.markdown

 With Visual Studio Code, Docker and Emscipten, I have a plan around a portable self contained development environment tool chain which I would love to explore.
 I think there's also some legs in seeing about allocating a heap of memory at start up and managing that throughout the life cycle to see if I could make sure we don't break memory constraints on the PC version as well, and something to do with CPU cycle counting.

 # Is this the end
-Probably for a while, but Thank You for reading this far, I hope you had some fun reading this and hopefully gained something from the experience, if you would like to know more about any aspect of the project, give me shout and lets chat.
+Probably for a while, but Thank You for reading this far, I hope you had some fun and hopefully gained something from the experience, if you would like to know more about any aspect of the project, give me shout and lets chat.

 <a name="links">